She’s not backing down from her beliefs

 Can the government force Americans to choose between their faith and their livelihood?

 Can the government force you to act against your conscience—to say or do something that directly conflicts with your religious beliefs?
 These are the questions at the heart of our case for Melissa Klein, award-winning cake artist and former owner of SweetCakes by Melissa.
 The state of Oregon imposed a $135,000 penalty and told her she needed “rehabilitation” for simply running her family business according to her religious beliefs.
-Now, 9 years later—after being forced to close her business and enduring violent death threats—she is still searching for justice, still waiting for the courts to recognize her constitutional right to stand by her faith as she runs her business.
+Now, almost 10 years later—after being forced to close her business and enduring violent death threats—she is still searching for justice, still waiting for the courts to recognize her constitutional right to stand by her faith as she runs her business.

 Americans do not give up their religious freedom when they join the military